cwi-swat/ifip-wg216/meetings/Santiago2026.md

 ### Hotel Booking

+The price per night is 202 USD (can be shared, see below).
+Do not book your room directly on the hotel website, otherwise you won't get this reduced rate.
 Once the hotel has received your [registration payment](#registration) receipt, they will contact you in order to proceed with the booking of your room.

 They will ask for your credit card as a means of securing your booking.
 The actual guarantee on the card will activate on March 2nd.
 The payment itself will be done upon checkout, as usual.